vfilimonov/pydatastream/README.md

+**Important note**: Datastream data through DataWorksEnterprise (DWE) Web Service was discontinued on 30th June 2019.
+As of 1st July 2019, Datastream content is delivered through Datastream Web Services (DSWS).

+At the moment pydatastream library does not support the DSWS framework and thus it could not fetch any data.
+The library will be changed to a new framework in the nearest future.

+---

 # PyDatastream

 PyDatastream is a Python interface to the [Thomson Dataworks Enterprise](http://dataworks.thomson.com/Dataworks/Enterprise/1.0/) (DWE) SOAP API (non free), with some convenience functions for retrieving Datastream data specifically.
 This package requires valid credentials for this API.